-The EDHT consists of five Deputy Headteachers across the two academies.
+The EDHT consists of the Executive Headteacher and four Deputy Headteachers across the two academies.

 Structure, governance and management (continued)

 Arrangements for setting pay and remuneration of key management personnel

 The Academy Pay Policy details the pay and remuneration for key management personnel.
 Remuneration is determined by performance based on set objectives.
 There is a remuneration committee in place as a subcommittee of the Board of Directors.